psu13/mutable-states/content/introduction.md

 Why make a new place for this?
 First, my web hosting has more disk space now.
 Second, I've decided I like to write in a text editor rather than in some awful text area in an online publishing page.
 Third, this [Pelican](http://pelican.readthedocs.org/en/3.2/ "Pelican") software that I decided to use lets me make a static copy of the site on my laptop that I can also push up to the Interwebs at large.

 Another nice side effect of the site being static is that there will be no comments.
 If you know me, you can send me e-mail or a  message on various social networking sites.
-If you don't know me it's not big loss.
+If you don't know me it's no big loss.